curl/curl/docs/EXPERIMENTAL.md

 - HTTP/1 and HTTP/2 support, including multiplexing

 (Hyper is marked for deprecation.
-It will not graduate.)
+It cannot graduate.)

 ###  HTTP/3 support (non-ngtcp2 backends)